Computing hydrodynamic interactions in confined doubly-periodic geometries in linear time

-For TP domains one can easily solve the Stokes equations spectrally in Fourier space.
-Here we use some of the ideas applied to the Poisson equation in \cite{PoissonDP} to develop a Stokes solver for doubly-periodic (DP) geometries that are unbounded or confined by one or two boundaries in the aperiodic direction.
-Here we focus on \emph{bottom wall} (BW) DP geometries, with a single no slip wall at $z=0$, and \emph{slit channel} (SC) DP geometry, confined by no-slip walls at $z=0$ and $z=H$, but the Stokes solver can handle more flexible boundary conditions in the aperiodic direction.
+For TP domains one can easily solve the Stokes equations spectrally in Fourier space, but this is considerably harder when boundaries are present.
+In Sec.~\ref{sec:stokes-problem} we use some of the ideas applied to the Poisson equation in \cite{PoissonDP} to develop a Stokes solver for DP geometries that are unbounded or confined by one or two boundaries in the aperiodic direction.
+Specifically, we focus on \emph{bottom wall} (BW) DP geometries, with a single wall at $z=0$, and \emph{slit channel} (SC) DP geometry, confined by two walls at $z=0$ and $z=H$, but the Stokes solver can handle more flexible boundary conditions in the aperiodic direction.
 Our novel fluid solver makes it possible to handle geometries that are partially unbounded in one direction, unlike in existing IBM or FCM implementations based on more traditional grid solvers like finite differences or finite elements \cite{ForceCoupling_SpectralSolver}.
-Our fluid solver has the additional advantage that its implementation requires only calls to the three-dimensional (3D) FFT with an oversampling factor of $2$ in the aperiodic direction, combined with trivially parallelizable one-dimensional boundary value solvers in the $z$ direction.
-We use this to implement the method on Graphical Processing Unit, achieving linear scaling up to as many as one million particles, with constants much better than existing fast methods \cite{FMM_wall} for the types of problems we study here.
-It is important to note that Srinivasan and Tornberg have developed a sophisticated method based on 3D FFTs for the singular Stokes Green's function for an unbounded bottom wall geometry (using images) \cite{SpectralEwald_Wall}.
-Our approach is different and specialized to doubly-periodic geometries, and is conceptually simpler and affords flexibility in the boundary conditions in the unbounded direction.
+Our fluid solver has the additional advantage that its implementation requires only calls to the three-dimensional (3D) FFT with an oversampling factor of $2$ in the aperiodic direction, combined with trivially parallelizable one-dimensional pentadiagonal boundary value solvers in the $z$ direction.
+We use this to implement the method on Graphical Processing Units, achieving linear scaling up to as many as one million particles, with scaling constants much better than existing fast methods \cite{FMM_wall} for the types of problems we study here.
+It is important to note that Srinivasan and Tornberg have recently developed a sophisticated method based on 3D FFTs for the singular Stokes Green's function with a bottom wall geometry (using images) and \emph{flexible} periodicity \cite{SpectralEwald_Wall,SE_MixedPeriodicityStokes}.
+Our approach is different and specialized to doubly-periodic geometries, is conceptually simpler, and affords flexibility in the boundary conditions in the unbounded direction.
 It is beyond the scope of this work to give a thorough comparison of the different approaches.